mikeferguson/buildbot-ros/README.md

     ./aptrepo-create.bash YourOrganizationName "amd64 i386 armel" precise oneiric hardy yeahright

+If you want to sign your repository, you need to generate a GPG key for reprepro to use:

+    gpg --gen-key

+Use _gpg --list-keys_ to find the key identifier (for instance AAAABBBB) and add a line in the /var/www/building/ubuntu/conf/distributions file with:

+    SignWith: AAAABBBB

+You'll likely want to export the public key:

+    gpg --output /var/www/public.key --armor --export AAAABBBB

 When everything is working, buildbot can be added as a startup, by adding to the buildbot user's
 crontab: